ciarareeve/BENG187/final_proposal/proposal_draft.md

 #### Scientific and Technology Background

 **Short Tandem Repeats (STRs): Biological Significance**
-Short Tandem Repeats (STRs) are repetitive DNA sequences, typically 1–6 base pairs in length, constituting about 3% of the human genome. <sup>1</sup> STRs play critical roles in genetic variation, influencing gene expression, protein synthesis, and regulatory mechanisms.
-Notably, STRs exhibit high mutation rates, ranging from 10−610^{-6} to 10−210^{-2} per generation, far exceeding the 10−910^{-9} mutation rate observed in unique DNA sequences.
-These elevated rates contribute to frameshift mutations, influencing gene regulation and potentially leading to phenotypic diversity or disease.
+Short Tandem Repeats (STRs) are repetitive DNA sequences, typically 1–6 base pairs in length, constituting about 3% of the human genome.<sup>1</sup> STRs play critical roles in genetic variation, influencing gene expression, protein synthesis, and regulatory mechanisms.
+Notably, STRs exhibit high mutation rates, ranging from 10−610^{-6} to 10−210^{-2} per generation, far exceeding the 10−910^{-9} mutation rate observed in unique DNA sequences.<sup>2</sup> These elevated rates contribute to frameshift mutations, influencing gene regulation and potentially leading to phenotypic diversity or disease.

-STR variability has been implicated in a spectrum of disorders, including Huntington’s disease, which arises from expansions of CAG repeats.
-The severity and onset of Huntington's disease inversely correlate with repeat length, emphasizing the clinical relevance of STR mutations.
+It has been found that tandem repeat polymorphisms (TRPs) can regulate gene expression in healthy individuals. <sup>3</sup>STR variability has been implicated in a spectrum of disorders, including Huntington’s disease, which arises from expansions of CAG repeats.<sup>4 5</sup> The severity and onset of Huntington's disease inversely correlate with repeat length, emphasizing the clinical relevance of STR mutations.
 Beyond monogenic disorders, STRs influence polygenic traits, as demonstrated in studies linking STRs to blood phenotypes and other complex traits.
+A second example involving STR-related diseases involves a 2023 study that set out to identify STR-trait associations in 44 blood phenotypes.<sup>6</sup> Researchers found that STRs contribute greatly to complex traits, demonstrating the need for improved understanding of the field.

 **STRs in Bioinformatics**
 Technological advancements have enabled large-scale STR analysis, providing insights into their functional roles.
-Tools like WebSTR catalog population-wide STR variations, while platforms such as STRetch detect pathogenic expansions.
-These computational approaches have broadened our understanding of STR-related genetic variation and their contributions to disease.
+Tools like WebSTR catalog population-wide STR variations, while platforms such as STRetch detect pathogenic expansions.<sup>7 8</sup> These computational approaches have broadened our understanding of STR-related genetic variation and their contributions to disease.

 #### State of the Art